What is a side hustle?

 Should you get a side hustle?
 The proof is in the pudding, as the saying goes.
 Side hustlers can bring in more than $8,000 per year alone.
 If you’re shackled by student loans or simply want to grow your savings, side hustling is for you.

-If you’re new to the game or just tired of your current side hustle, Self Lender put together a list of 51 side hustle ideas for you.
+If you’re new to the game or just tired of your current side hustle, Self Lender puts together a list of 51 side hustle ideas for you.
 Scroll to the infographic below for details.
 Still not sure if you want to commit to another “job”?
 Here are 7 reasons why you should get a side hustle…

 It’s generally known that things cost more than they did in decades past.
 But, did you know that income has increased at a slower rate than the cost?
 This means that people cannot keep up with the rising cost of living as the discrepancy between income and expenses grows.

 In this economic climate, it is increasingly harder to find and maintain a job.
 Because more and more people are receiving college degrees, it is difficult to differentiate yourself.
 Furthermore, the higher expected retirement age has grown, causing people to stay and compete in the workforce for longer.

 Hourly wages increase by only 0.2% per year.
 Yes, there is a zero and a decimal point before the two — hardly any growth!
 Raises aside, the minuscule growth of wages does not accommodate for the rise in the cost of living.

 Side hustling provides creative outlets and unique avenues to earn income.
 Because of this, you’ll learn new skills and abilities as you progress your side gig.
 These skills are also valuable because they will distinguish you from your peers.